Wills and tax planning

 In light of the Government’s recent COVID-19 announcements we want to reassure our clients that teams are now working remotely and it is very much ‘business as usual’.
 We are able to make and discuss your wills remotely via phone/email/video call or prepare Powers of Attorney.

 Our specialist wills and tax planning lawyers advise clients on how to best protect their assets, ensuring that the wealth that they have generated through their lifetime is protected for the future, whatever their circumstances.
-We offer a full range of wills from simple will through to complex, bespoke ones.
-Our prices for these wills start from £150 + VAT
+We offer a full range from simple wills through to complex, bespoke ones.
+Our prices for simple wills start from £150 + VAT*

 With a track record of advising land and property owners, business owners and entrepreneurs, the team understands the complexity of personal tax planning and advise on the most tax efficient structures for protecting and passing on your wealth.